 In March 2019, the government published a further consultation on how the reforms will be implemented.
 It is also taking the opportunity to update arrangements for the public sector to ensure the rules are consistently applied across both areas.

 Our analysis of the key parts of the consultation is provided below.
+You can read Crunch’s response to the consultation here.

 The scope of the proposed IR35 reforms